England survive Melbourne mayhem to claim drought-breaking win

-Though the hosts had already locked away the urn with two matches to spare, Ben Stokes's men gave their travelling army of fans belated cheer in a hitherto one-sided series.
+Though the hosts had already locked away the urn with two matches to spare, Ben Stokes's men left their travelling army of fans singing in belated cheer.

 Their nerves were jangling when England were reduced to 165 for six but Harry Brook and Jamie Smith held on, with the winning run brought up with four leg byes off Mitchell Starc.